-All allegations and low-level concerns of a safeguarding nature must be reported to the LADO.
-Staff must be satisfied that the safeguarding lead will progress this, if they have any doubt that this may not happen or does not happen, staff should feel confident that they can refer and should know how to refer to the LADO.
+The LADO will be consulted where appropriate.
+Staff must be satisfied that the Headteacher/Designated Safeguarding Lead will progress this, if they have any doubt that this may not happen or does not happen, staff should feel confident that they can refer and should know how to refer to the LADO.